Team1557/learngit/README.txt

-kevin entered this and then added this
+kevin entered this and then added this a second commit